-Configuring the Reconnect user interface transparency level
+Configuring the Reconnect user interface Transparency

 The Session User Interface is displayed during a session reliability and auto client reconnect attempts.
-The transparency level of the user interface can be modified using Studio policy.
+The Transparency level of the user interface can be modified using Studio policy.

-By default, Reconnect UI transparency is set to 80%.
+By default, Reconnect UI Transparency is set to 80%.

-To modify Reconnect user interface transparency level:
+To modify Reconnect user interface Transparency level:

 - Launch Citrix Studio.

-- Open the Reconnect UI transparency level policy.
+- Open the Reconnect UI Transparency level policy.

 - Edit the value.